Janani-harshu/Multithreading-Synchronisation-in-CSharp/README.md

 C# Monitor - Monitor and lock is the way to provide thread safety in a multithreaded application in C#.
 Monitor class is one of the wait based synchronization primitive that provides gated access to the shared resource.

-Detailed description in C# Multithreading synchronisation.pdf
+Detailed description can be found in C# Multithreading synchronisation.pdf